 The introduction of the online application portal is part of its strategy to move services from paper to digital and eliminate lengthy queues at its offices.

 What's the story here?

 As an Absa blog post explains, the process brings convenience and speed: "Remember how it used to take hours of queuing and around 54 days to get your green barcoded ID book?
-Those days are gone, as it will now take you less than 30 minutes in an Absa branch.
+Those days are gone; it will take you less than 30 minutes to get an Absa branch.
 Within 12 days, you can collect your Smart ID card."

 The participating smart ID and passport bank branches as of January 2018 are listed here.

 The new South African smart ID infrastructure offers the opportunity to facilitate additional e-government services as part of RSA's modernization ambition thanks to 2 features: